SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 - provide stronger semantics via built-in relations to other terms of a vocabulary
 - increase the likelihood of your exported data being interpretable by other systems and outside users

+Some common examples relate to Darwin Core terms:
+- the URI for "lifeStage": [http://rs.tdwg.org/dwc/terms/lifeStage](http://rs.tdwg.org/dwc/terms/lifeStage)
+- the URI for "habitat": [http://rs.tdwg.org/dwc/terms/habitat](http://rs.tdwg.org/dwc/terms/habitat)

+You can find the entire list of DarwinCore terms at [https://dwc.tdwg.org/list/](https://dwc.tdwg.org/list/), but the use of URIs isn't limited to DarwinCore, there are many other terms associated with bioinformatics that could apply here.

 URIs play an additional special role in TaxonWorks in:
 - matching import columns to CVTs on import
 - auto-exporting CVT data on export.

 #### Import
+On import, column headers can be matched to CVTs, either by URI or by name, with a value in that column being used to create a CVT of the header's type with that value for that row's import object.
 See
 - [Mappings to project predicates](/guide/import.html#mappings-to-project-predicates) for data attribute mappings
 - [Mappings to biocuration groups and classes](/guide/import.html#mappings-to-biocuration-groups-and-classes) for biocuration mappings

 #### Export
+On export, if your data uses CVTs with particular URIS, then TaxonWorks "knows" that those CVTs correspond to well-known DarwinCore terms and can export them as such automatically.
 See
 - [Mappings from project predicates](/guide/export.html#mappings-from-project-predicates) for data attribute mappings
 - [Mappings from project biocuration groups and classes](/guide/export.html#mappings-from-project-biocuration-groups-and-classes) for biocuration mappings